Youth activism: 2013

-When the Ukrainian president presented a drastically reduced budget for fighting AIDS, Liza Yaroshenko, then aged 14, addressed the parliament, asking them to veto that budget.
-As of 2017, Yaroshenko was still continuing her awareness campaign online.

 2016

 While the causes of the Flint Water Crisis have been determined by independent investigators, the crisis is not yet resolved as work to replace the corroded water lines is slightly more than one third completed, with 7,750 of more than 22,000 lead-contaminated water services lines to replace.
 In 2016, Flint resident Amariyanna "Mari" Copeny, aged 8, wrote President Obama to bring to his attention the public health crisis caused the Flint Water crisis.
 President Obama accepted her invitation to come to Flint.
 In April 2018, Governor Rick Snyder announced that water quality is "within the standards" and the lead level doesn't exceed federal limits.
 This has resulted in the termination of a free bottled water program.
 Since then, Copeny, also known as Little Miss Flint, continues to work to improve the lives of youth in her community.
 Not only has she, in collaboration with Pack Your Back, raised more than $27,000 to provide thousands of bottled water since the government program was stopped, she has also raised money to provide 800 seats for under-served children to see Black Panther and crowdfunded to send Flint youth to see A Wrinkle in Time.
 Prior to these fundraising endeavors, she first worked with Pack Your Back to fill 1,000 backpacks for Flint students.

 At age 7, Bana al-Abed started using Twitter with her mother's assistance to share her experiences living in Aleppo, Syria.
 Al-Abed has become a world-renowned youth activist, publishing a memoir in 2017 and receiving the Asian Awards' Rising Star of the Year award in 2018.